 When in a relationship, you tend to have peace of mind and many dreams about the future.
 But, when you are in a toxic relationship, you are never sure about your partner.
 You don’t know where the relationship is heading and where you stand with your partner.
 Such uncertainty will leave you worried about the future.

-There is no mutual trust in a toxic relationship, and one partner will end up controlling the other.
+There is no mutual trust in a toxic relationship, and one partner tries to control the other.
 If you feel your partner is running your life for you and is calling all the shots, you are dealing with a toxic relationship.

 A toxic person will always want things their way.
 They wouldn’t want to compromise anyhow.
 You will often find yourself adjusting to their schedules and needs and ignoring your own well-being and happiness.